Gumball2415/nes-scribbles/README.md

 ### I will be always grateful for your help!

 ## Support

-Support me on [Ko-Fi](https://ko-fi.com/persune) to help me make more open-sourced stuff!
+If you enjoy this project or find it helpful, please support me on [Ko-Fi](https://ko-fi.com/persune) or [Patreon](https://www.patreon.com/persune)!